bagaturchess/Bagatur/README.md

 There are some code examples of experiments with the <a href="http://neuroph.sourceforge.net/">neuroph</a>-2.94 library.
 The starting point is located <a href="https://github.com/bagaturchess/Bagatur/tree/master/Sources/LearningImpl/src/bagaturchess/deeplearning/run">here</a>.
-Although the ELO strength is with 50 ELO less than the version with manually tuned parameters, the results are successful meaning that the neural network's backpropagation algorithm works as expected.
+Although the ELO strength is with 50 ELO less than the version with manually tuned evaluation function's parameters, the results are successful meaning that the neural network's backpropagation algorithm works as expected.
 This makes the experiments a good showcase of <a href="http://neuroph.sourceforge.net/">neuroph</a> library.

 # Author